This post may contain affiliate links. Please see my disclosure for more details!

 Oh hey bread, it’s been a while… ages in fact.
 The last time I put a bread recipe on my blog was all the way back in Easter with my Mini Egg rolls… and that is FAR TOO LONG!
 I was missing the fresh homemade bread dough of dreams – and how better to bring it back, with a cinnamon bake… my cinnamon swirl loaf.

 I am fully and utterly in love with all things bread I cannot lie.
 I love bread.
 Bread is life.
 And a bake like this is absolute top tier bread – one of the bread bakes of the gods you could argue!
 Too far?
 Maybe for some – but honestly I am utterly obsessed with this bake and I am sure you will all do too.

 For this bake, you can imagine it was heavily based on my homemade cinnamon rolls recipe.
 The recipe has been insanely popular since posting it over three years ago!
 It was so popular it made it into my first recipe book (which was based on popular blog recipes!).

 One other bake in my recipe book was my chocolate cherry babka – it is the most delicious recipe that I am utterly obsessed with.
 It has also been so popular in amongst those who have bought the book.
-But one thing I wanted to do? merge my two recipes together to create this beauty of a cinnamon swirl loaf.
+But one thing I wanted to do?
+Merge my two recipes together to create this beauty of a cinnamon swirl loaf.

 This recipe has a soft vanilla hinted homemade bread dough (made with 7 ingredients, all easy to purchase at a supermarket!), a cinnamon sugar butter filling, and a simple vanilla icing sugar drizzle.